Rebecca Soni: 2008 Olympic Trials

 At the 2008 U.S. Olympic Team Trials, Soni competed in two events, the 100-meter and 200-meter breaststroke.
 In the 100-meter breaststroke, Soni finished fourth in a time of 1:07.80.
 Usually, the top two finishers would qualify for the Olympics.
 However, after second-place finisher Jessica Hardy withdrew from the team due to a doping violation and third-place finisher Tara Kirk missed the entry deadline, Soni was chosen to swim the event.
 Soni earned her berth by being the swimmer already on the team with the fastest time in the event since January 1, 2006.
 In the 200-meter breaststroke, Soni won with a time of 2:22.60, the third-fastest finish as of that date.

-2008 Summer Olympics
+2008 Beijing Olympics

-At the 2008 Summer Olympics, Soni won a silver medal in the 100-meter breaststroke, finishing behind world record holder Leisel Jones of Australia 1:06.73 to 1:05.17.
+At the 2008 Beijing Olympics, Soni won a silver medal in the 100-meter breaststroke, finishing behind world record holder Leisel Jones of Australia 1:06.73 to 1:05.17.
 In the 200-meter breaststroke, Soni upset the heavily favored Jones, winning the gold medal and breaking Jones's world record with a time of 2:20.22.
 Jones finished second with a time of 2:22.05.
 After the race, Soni said, "It's been a long road to get here, I can't believe what just happened."
 Soni then combined with Natalie Coughlin, Christine Magnuson, and Dara Torres in the 4×100-meter medley relay to finish second behind Australia.
 Soni had the second best split time in the field (1:05.95) behind Jones (1:04.58).